Prepare a song in the style of the show for which you are auditioning.

 Who am I singing to?
 Why?

-Focus on the right things.
 Don't focus on what the auditors are doing or might be thinking.
-DO focus on what the song is about.
+We may need to be talking about your during your audition.
+DO focus on your work and your circumstance.

 Bring your sense of humor with you.

-Dress comfortably in what makes you look, and most importantly, feel attractive.
-Dress appropriately for the show.
+Dress comfortably in what makes you look and feel good.

 Have a 16-bar reduction (cut) of your song ready just in case it is requested.